bamorim/expensify-template/docs/technical/architecture.md

 ## Overview

-This document outlines the technical architecture of the Expensify application, built using the T3 Stack with Next.js, TypeScript, Prisma, and Vitest.
+This document outlines the technical architecture of the Expensify application, built using the T3 Stack with Next.js, TypeScript, Prisma, tRPC, NextAuth, and Vitest.

 ## Technology Stack